babashka/nbb/examples/playwright/README.md

                         (def ~binding val)))))
 ```

-And you can use it like this
+You can use it like this:

 ``` clojure
 (require '["playwright$default" :as pw]